Some Points To Be Aware Of Before You Try To Build Your Self-Confidence

 Your situational confidence can't jump too far ahead of your actual abilities

 Sometimes people wonder if they could quickly and permanently increase their social performance by becoming as confident as possible first.
 As far as I can tell that isn't possible.
 Your skills/previous track record and confidence in a domain are tied together.
-If your skills are a 20/100, you're not going to have 80/100 confidence in your ability to perform (except maybe for a short while when you're a beginner who's out of touch with how good you actually are).
-Another way to think of it is as a person building two small towers side by side, and they can only add to the height of one when they're working from the top of the other.
+Assuming you're not totally delusional, if your skills are a 20/100, you're not going to have 80/100 confidence in your ability to perform (except maybe for a short while when you're a beginner who's out of touch with how good you actually are).
+Another way to think of it is as someone building two small towers side by side, and they can only add to the height of one when they're working from the top of the other.

 There's no quick way to gain a lot of confidence